cesium-ml/cesium/README.md

    * Install Docker

-     Build the required images from Docker files by running
+     Pull down the required images:

+     ``tools/docker_pull.sh``

+     Alternatively (but this takes much longer), build the images on your own
+     machine:

      ``tools/build_docker_images.sh``